Guidance For Show Exhibitors and Show Operators’ Responsibilities

 On arrival at the Show, the cattle must be accompanied by a fully completed MC2 document.

-The top 3 copies (MC2A-White, MC2B-Yellow and MC2C-Pink) must be brought to the Show.
-All 3 copies will be checked by a Show Representative and stamped with the Show stamp.
+The top three copies white yellow and ink must be brought to the show. all 3 copies will be checked by a show representative and stamped with a show stamp

 The MC2A (white) will be retained by the Show Operative.